sggts04/notes-keeper/README.md

 ## Features
 * Ability to Create, Edit, and Delete Notes.
+* The Notes use an easy to use WYSIWYG Editor.
 * Ability to make Public Notes, so anyone with the link can view it.
 (Private Notes can only be seen by the Author)
 * User System with Password Hashing and Salting.